SteeleDesmond/auction-house/README.md

 They should be started in the following order:

-Bank --> AuctionHouseServer --> AuctionHouseClient --> Agent
+Bank --> AuctionHouseServer  --> Agent

 ## Implemented Features